Big Ten football coaches push to play amid reports season will be postponed

 That depends on who you ask and when you ask them.

-Developments Monday didn’t paint an optimistic picture of football — or any fall sport — being played in the Big Ten because of the coronavirus pandemic, though the conference had made no announcement as of Monday afternoon.
+Developments Monday didn’t paint an optimistic picture of football — or any fall sport — being played in the Big Ten because of the coronavirus pandemic, though the conference had made no announcement on Monday.
 Some Big Ten coaches, led by Nebraska’s Scott Frost, were pushing hard for a fall season to go on as scheduled.

 Not so fast, a Big Ten spokesperson indicated Monday afternoon, texting reporters that no vote had been taken regarding a decision on fall sports.